Code-Institute-Submissions/the-shamans-cat/README.md

 The following languages, frameworks and tools were used in the development of this site.
 HTML, CSS and Bootstrap provided the basic code for the site.
 Bootstrap classes were used as much as possible to save on writing new code in CSS.

-In this section, you should mention all of the languages, frameworks, libraries, and any other tools that you have used to construct this project.
-For each, provide its name, a link to its official site and a short sentence of why it was used.
+_NB: The site was developed using the current version at time of development i.e. Bootstrap version: 4.3.1, jquery version: 3.4.1, popper version: 1.15.0, and FontAwesome version: 5.10.0._

 * [**Cloud9 & AWS Cloud 9**](https://www.awseducate.com/signin/SiteLogin) is an online Integrated Development Environment IDE.
 Used as recommended by Code Institute.
 It provides a standardised environment for development.
+It was replaced as the recommended IDE by Gitpod.

 * [**Gitpod IDE**](https://www.gitpod.io/) is an online IDE used as recommended by Code Institute.
 It provides a standardised environment for development.